vijay-shankaranand/tp/docs/UserGuide.md

 Format: `find_contact KEYWORD [MORE_KEYWORDS]`

+* Only the name of a contact can be searched.
 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
-* Only the name is searched.
 * Only full words will be matched e.g. `Han` will not match `Hans`
 * Contacts matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`